Best Paper for Coloured Pencils: Tested and Compared

 Surface type and colour

 Black paper is also popular.
-Don't forget to check out the step-by-step tutorial which shows an indoor scene worked in pastel pencil on black paper.
+There's a tutorial showing an indoor scene worked in pastel pencil on black paper, and a dedicated page on working coloured pencil on black paper for tips and techniques.

 Presentation

-Others come in blocks that are secured around all the edges so that they are pre-stretched for watercolour use.
-This can confuse the new artist, who cannot find a simple way to remove the top sheet.
-The trick is to inspect the edges of the block.
-Eventually you will find an area that has no seal, often a corner but sometimes along an edge.
+Some drawing papers come in pads with one edge glued or spiral-bound, so they open like a book.
+Others come in blocks secured along all edges so they're pre-stretched for watercolour use.
+This last form can confuse a new artist who can't find a way to remove the top sheet.
+The trick is to inspect the edges of the block: somewhere, often a corner but sometimes along an edge, there's an unsealed area.
 Carefully separate the top sheet using the edge of a plastic ruler or similar smooth, blunt instrument.
-This will avoid tearing the next sheet down, which is possible if you use a knife.
+Avoid a knife: it can tear the sheet beneath.

-How is paper made?
+How Paper is Made

-If the rollers are cold, the paper will be Cold Pressed, or in old 'artspeak' NOT - or NOT Hot Pressed.
-(Who said artists don't have a sense of humour?).
+If the finishing rollers are smooth and hot, the paper is smooth: Hot Pressed.
+If the rollers are cold, the paper is Cold Pressed, or in old artspeak NOT (as in NOT Hot Pressed).
+Who said artists don't have a sense of humour?

-The fibres in drawing paper can be cotton, wood pulp or a mixture.
+The fibres in drawing paper can be cotton, wood pulp, or a mixture:

-• Lower cost papers often use wood pulp, buffered by chemicals to delay internal acid rot.
+• Lower-cost papers often use wood pulp, buffered by chemicals to delay internal acid rot.

 Internal and external sizing